PowerDNS/pdns/docs/settings.rst

 Use this soa-edit value for all zones if no :ref:`metadata-soa-edit` metadata value is set.
-This is used by :doc:`pdnsutil increase-serial <manpages/pdnsutil.1>`.
+This is used by :doc:`pdnsutil zone increase-serial <manpages/pdnsutil.1>`.

 .. _setting-default-soa-edit-signed: